NeuroKids

 Caring for a child with a neurological condition or symptom?

-We require a written or telephone referral (self referrals or referrals from carers are welcome) or for more information chat to one of our neurological nurses about your individual circumstances, please phone 1800 645 771 or email hello@ncwa.com.au.
+Or, for more information chat to one of our neurological nurses about your individual circumstances, please phone 1800 645 771 or email hello@ncwa.com.au.

 Our NeuroKids nurses support patients, families and carers to understand, manage and navigate their condition and/or symptoms, and connect with necessary or interim clinical, disability and social support services.
 NeuroKids nurses have broad clinical knowledge and skills to help manage the non-doctored aspects of health care and clinical education.
 We work with treating professionals including neurologists, paediatricians, GPs, and allied health professionals, as well as specialist community organisations, to help you access the right information and supports at the right time.
 We can assist to successfully plan and manage hospital discharge to reduce relapse and readmission.